method-inc/bots/README.md

 The game ends when either one bot's botlets are completely eliminated or when the turn limit (100 turns) has been reached.
 If the turn limit is reached, the bot with more botlets on the field is declared the winner.

 # Implementation Details
-Communication between the game and the bots is established using standard input and output.
+Communication between the game and the bots is established using JSON data exchanges over HTTP.
 For every turn, the two bots are given the current game state as JSON.
-Each bot is expected to respond with moves within two seconds.
-If a bot doesn't respond within two seconds, it is disqualified.
+Your bot must accept a POST method at `/`.
+The game state will be POSTed to your bot.
+Your bot is expected to return your set of moves in the appropriate JSON format in the POST response.
+Each bot is expected to respond with moves within five seconds.
+If a bot doesn't respond within five seconds, it is disqualified.

-This is an example of the game state that will be passed to each bot:
+This is an example of the game state that will be POSTed to each bot:

     "state": {
       "rows": 4,